Listen in as Ruth shares how her frustration and impatience turned around with just one phone call.

 Hadley

-That was the Turning Point for Me
+That was the turning point for me

-Douglas: Hello, and welcome to the Insights and Sound Bites podcast, where people facing vision loss share insights about what has helped them cope and adjust.
+Marc: This is Hadley’s Insights and Sound Bites, where people facing vision loss share what has helped them cope and adjust.

 Ruth Alhilali: My name is Ruth Alhilali.
 I live in Farmer's Branch, which is a suburb of Dallas, Texas.
 I developed glaucoma last year, my glaucoma came on suddenly.
 I was at a doctor's appointment, had a good exam in March of last year, and then in April my pressure was high and I'd already lost quite a bit of vision.
 So, it's all in my left eye, which was the eye I was using most of the time.
 I have a lazy right eye, which has now been forced to do some work.